 - Pour (or scoop) thick smoothie into a bowl.
 TIP: If I want it colder I sometimes pop it in the freezer now for about 20 minutes as I get myself ready for the day OR place a few ice cubes at the bottom of the bowl.
 Sneaky, right?

 - Decorate with toppings and admire your work of art.

-- spinach = anti-inflammatory, low glycemic index, anti-cancer effects, excellent source of iron, magnesium, & calcium, avoid large amounts if prone to kidney stones or taking blood thinners
+- spinach = anti-inflammatory, low glycemic index, anti-cancer effects, excellent source of magnesium & calcium, avoid large amounts if prone to kidney stones or taking blood thinners

 - avocado = anti-inflammatory, low glycemic index, high in fiber, may help lower LDL “bad” cholesterol and maintain normal serum total cholesterol levels, contains glutathione which has anti-carcinogenic properties and may boost immunity

-- pea protein = helps decrease high cholesterol, manage blood sugar levels, helps build lean muscle mass
+- plant-based protein = helps decrease high cholesterol, manage blood sugar levels, helps build lean muscle mass

 - low glycemic fruits (plums and strawberries) = help maintain blood sugar levels